Uncover how to use this 1 method of intermittent fasting for weight loss to SKYROCKET your results…

 So I weigh around 200 lbs. that means I would take in 10g of BCAA’s over 6 doses throughout the day equaling to 60g total.

 Once 8pm hits the next day you’re allowed to have a meal very low in carbohydrates.
-I usually eat some BBQ chicken with guacamole.
+I usually eat something like BBQ chicken breasts with guacamole.

 The 4:3 Method of Fasting

 An easy way to use the 24 hour fasting protocol is to divide the week up with 4 days of eating with 3 non-consecutive days of fasting.

 I’ve found this to be the most effective strategy to using the 24 hour fasts when I need to take things to another level while keeping consistency.

 Here’s a weekly breakdown of the 4:3 fasting week:

 - Wednesday: Fast

 - Friday: Fast